astroanu/laravel-seo-gen/README.md

 		],

 		'twitter' => [
-			'render' => true // wheather to render twitter og tags or not ]
+			'render' => true // wheather to render twitter meta tags or not ]

 	]